bogeeee/react-deepwatch/readme.md

 ````
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/fork/github/bogeeee/react-deepwatch/tree/1.x/examples/no-more-setstate?title=react-deepwatch%20example&file=index.jsx)

+`state` is now a Proxy. you can modify anything (deep) under it and the component get's re-rendered (when relevant).
+You can also hand parts of the state to child components and let them modify it.
+No limits here.

+**Make sure, all sources to your component are watched** if you want them to trigger re-rendering: `props` are already automatically watched; For context, use `watched(useContext(...))`.
+For any external/global object, wrap it in `watched(myGlobalObject)`.
+So just wrap every external thing in `watch(...)`.
+Double watching does not hurt;)

 ## Load(...)

-Load(...) can async'ly **fetch data from anywhere** inside your render code.
+`load(...)` can async'ly **fetch data anywhere** inside your render code.
 You don't have to code any useEffect constructs around it anymore.
 Simply load data at exactly the point where you need it.
 That means, it can even can be inside a conditional block or a loop 👍.

 ````jsx